nyu-mlab/inspector-core-library/README.md

    - Discover devices on the network every 10 seconds.
    - Collect and process packets from the network.
    - Spoof internet traffic.
-   - (TODO) Start the mDNS and UPnP scanner threads.
+   - Start the mDNS and UPnP scanner threads.

 ## Notes

-TODOs:
- - mDNS and UPnP scans
- - OUI replacement
+TODO:
+ - Publish to PyPI.

 ## Contributing